Frequently Asked Questions

 How does Berklee support people in an equity process?

-For Berklee, reports of discrimination, harassment, and sexual misconduct, handled through the equity system, are among the most serious issues we address.
-These are also very challenging for both those accused (respondents) and those who make reports (complainants), and Berklee takes seriously our obligation to provide support and resources to anyone who is involved in an equity process.
+For Berklee, reports of discrimination, harassment, and sexual misconduct are among the most serious issues we address.
+These are very challenging for those accused (respondents) and those who make reports (complainants), and Berklee will provide support and resources to anyone who is involved in an equity process.

 When someone reports an equity violation, Berklee’s equity team reaches out to the person who has been harmed and offers an initial intake meeting.
 This meeting is a chance to learn more about resources and options.
 These are some of the support measures that are typically discussed during these meetings.
 They are implemented if appropriate and if requested by someone in an equity process.